a-khani/aa-khani.github.io/_staffers/ali-khani.md

 photo: pfp.jpg
 ---

-I'm Ali Khani, a motivated sophomore student at the University of California, Berkeley double-majoring in Computer Science & Data Science.
+### I'm **Ali Khani**, a motivated sophomore student at the University of California, Berkeley double-majoring in Computer Science & Data Science.

 My favorite programming language is Python.